MostlyAdequate/mostly-adequate-guide-es/ch5-es.md

 };
 ```

-`f` and `g` are functions and `x` is the value being "piped" through them.
+`f` y `g` son funciones y `x` es el valor "pasado" a través.

-Composition feels like function husbandry.
+Composición es como cultivo de manera funcionalComposition feels like function husbandry.
 You, breeder of functions, select two with traits you'd like to combine and mash them together to spawn a brand new one.
 Usage is as follows:

 ```js
 var toUpperCase = function(x) { return x.toUpperCase(); };